Anthropic

 Unity Catalog AI 0.2.0

 This release introduces new integrations for Gemini and LiteLLM, enabling Unity Catalog functions as tools for these models.
-The Databricks client now exclusively supports serverless endpoints, adds new APIs for function wrapping, and includes support for `requirements`, `environment_version`, and `Variant` types.
+The Databricks client now exclusively supports serverless endpoints and adds support for `requirements`, `environment_version`, and `Variant` types, alongside an overhauled `unitycatalog-autogen` for AutoGen 0.4.x.

 Unity Catalog AI 0.1.0